6 Describing functions

 3. This particular power law \(x^{-1}\) is concave up for \(0 < x\) and concave down for \(x < 0\).

 When a function switches between positive concavity and negative concavity, as does the sinusoid as well as the gaussian and sigmoid functions, there is an input value where the switch occurs and the function has zero concavity.
 (Continuous functions that pass from negative to positive or vice versa must always cross zero.)
 Such in-between points of zero concavity are called inflection points.
 A function can have zero, one, or many inflection points.
-For instance, the sinusoid has inflection points at \(x = \ldots, -\pi, 0, \pi, 2\pi, \ldots\), the cubic power function \(f(x)\equiv x^3\) has one, and the exponential has none.
+For instance, the sinusoid has inflection points at \(x = \ldots, -\pi, 0, \pi, 2\pi, \ldots\).
+In contrast, the exponential and the reciprocal functions do not have any inflection points.

 “Inflection point” appears in news stories, so it is important to know what it means in context.
 The mathematical definition is about the change in the direction of curvature of a graph.
 In business, however, it generally means something less esoteric, “a time of significant change in a situation” or “a turning point.”1 The business sense effectively means that the function—say profits as a function of time, or unemployment as a function of time—has a non-zero concavity, up or down.
 It is about the existence of concavity rather than about the change in the sign of concavity.